 For more resilience, you should consider storing your backups in a different location, so fire or theft will not result in you losing both copies.
 Cloud storage solutions are a cost-effective and efficient way of achieving this.

-Tip 3: Consider the cloud
+Tip 3: Consider the cloud for backing up data

 You have probably already used cloud storage during your everyday work and personal life without even knowing (unless you are running your own email server).